Swati-Magar/Sales-Forcasting-Project/README.md

 Strengthened practical skills in data cleaning, visualization, and predictive modeling.

-✨ Short Summary
+5.Short Summary

 As a Data Analyst Intern at InternBoot, I explored sales data through EDA, created new features, applied regression models, and enhanced predictions with external datasets like oil prices and holidays.
-This project helped me connect data insights to real-world forecasting impact. 🚀
+This project helped me connect data insights to real-world forecasting impact.